austinjhunt/bizbuysell-automation/README.md

 3. Run `./run-local.sh`.
 You can [view that script](run-local.sh) to see what it is doing in more detail.
 4. As the output of that script indicates, open a separate terminal window and run: `docker logs bizbuysellautomator --follow` to follow the logs of your running container.

-## Follow Up - Triggering with S3 Notification Event
+### Phase 3: Triggering with S3 Notification Event

 Following a meeting with Greg Cory on 8/10/2023, some updates have been made to the project.

 The client is bulk uploading files into an S3 bucket, and they're not in a position currently where they can script the upload of those files and immediately invoke an API Gateway call to trigger the Lambda (which would allow them to update an S3 file, then make an HTTP API request with a payload containing the file info and its corresponding credentials).
 For the time being, they need a way of triggering the lambda whenever a file is updated in S3.
 This is easy enough to do by setting up notification events on the S3 bucket.
 The tricky part is, when a file is updated in the bucket, how can you send the creds corresponding to that updated file to the Lambda function?
 First thought: use metadata on the file.
 I tried this, but it doesn't work because any time you upload a file, the metadata is empty, and if the file is being updated (i.e. an upload with the same name), any existing metadata is wiped clean.
 Plus, it's a little slower, because the metadata is not passed in the event, so you still have to read it from the file by using boto3 and the file key.
 And you have to either script the upload process to maintain /clone existing metadata, or you have to manually go back in and re-enter username and password for each file you upload in the browser.
 Big headache.

-So instead, when using S3 updates as the trigger, we pull the creds from a new environment variable called `FILE_TO_CREDS_JSON_MAP` which looks like `{fileKey: {username: a, password: b}, fileKey2: {username: x, password: y}}`.
-Now, when the function gets a notification that a file with key `fileKey` was updated, it simply pulls the creds for that file from the environment, and runs with `MODE=single user`. (the assumption with S3 trigger is always single user mode since each individual file update triggers its own lambda execution).
+So instead, when using S3 updates as the trigger, we pull the creds from an S3 CSV file defined with a new environment variable called `CREDENTIALS_FILE`, e.g., `CREDENTIALS_FILE=bbs-user-logins.csv`.
+Now, when the function gets a notification that a file with key `bbs/someFileKey.csv` was updated, it pulls the creds for that file from the `CREDENTIALS_FILE` by reading it from S3, and runs with `MODE=single user`. (the assumption with S3 trigger is always single user mode since each individual file update triggers its own lambda execution).

 I've added a section to the `lambda_handler` in [main.py](src/main.py) to check if the function is being triggered by an S3 notification event.
 If it is, it runs a newly added `driver.handle_s3_trigger_single_user_mode(s3_bucket,s3_updated_file_key)` method (in [driver.py](src/driver.py)), where both `s3_bucket` and `s3_updated_file_key` are pulled from the S3 event notification.

+### 8/17/2023 - How It's Working:

+1. Client has an ECR repository `bbs-uploads-01` in region `us-east-1`.
+The Docker image built with the [Dockerfile](Dockerfile) is deployed to that repository using the [deploy.sh](deploy.sh) script.
+2. Client has a Lambda function also in the region `us-east-1`.
+That Lambda uses the the `:latest` image URI from the aforementioned ECR repository `bbs-uploads-01`.
+Lambda function execution role is `BBS-Uploads-ExecutionRole` allowing self-deployment, ECR image reads, and S3 file reads.
+Lambda timeout is 1 minute since the expectation here is for it to run for a single user at a time (MODE=single_user).
+3. Client will use a bucket `wsr-integrations`.
+All file uploads (individual files, not zipped) will go into a `bbs` folder inside of the `wsr-integrations` bucket.
+4. An event notification `bbs-upload-event` is configured to notify the `bizbuysell` Lambda function of **all object create events** (new uploads and overwrites of existing files) for files with prefix `bbs` (i.e., inside `bbs` folder).
+5. These event notifications happen for **each individual file**, even if uploading many at once.
+Each event notification carries the key of the updated file (e.g., `bbs/WSR Clermont.csv`).
+The Lambda function, when triggered by this notification, uses that file key to first obtain creds for it, download it from S3, and upload it to BBS.
+6. **Reading creds:** The Lambda reads the `CREDENTIALS_FILE` specified as an environment variable from the root of the same S3 bucket `wsr-integrations` and pulls the creds corresponding to the file with the file key from the trigger event.
+NOTE: **This CREDENTIALS_FILE is stored in the root of the same bucket** `wsr-integrations`, not in the `bbs` folder.
+This is because updates to this credentials file should not trigger the Lambda function.
+If the credentials file does not contain creds for a given file that triggers the Lambda, an error will be returned.
+7. The Lambda downloads the file using the key from the S3 trigger event.
+8. The Lambda uses the credentials from `CREDENTIALS_FILE` to automate the upload of the downloaded file to bizbuysell.com.